USA

 Why is the Epstein list so controversial?

 It is still unclear who Epstein's clients were—that is, the people who allegedly purchased or consumed the sexual services of minors arranged by his circle.
-If these names come to light, they could have enormous repercussions, especially if they involve famous politicians or businessmen.
-This suspicion is fueled by the fact that many of these documents have not yet been released, despite numerous public demands.
+If these names come to light, it could have enormous repercussions, especially if they involve famous politicians or businessmen.
+This suspicion is fueled by the fact that many of these documents have not yet been made public, despite numerous public demands.